 C - LAC

-Ivica Zubac managed eight points (3-8 FG, 2-2 FT) to go along with 15 rebounds, two assists, and one block across 20 minutes as the Clippers lost to the Kings 112-103 on Saturday.
+Ivica Zubac totaled 12 points (5-7 FG, 2-2 FT) with four rebounds, three blocks, and one assist across 19 minutes as the Clippers blew out the Timberwolves 124-101 on Tuesday.

 Zubac was his typical efficient self on the offensive end (71-percent FG) and made his presence felt on the defensive end with swatted shots, a season high.
 He has great chemistry with Lou Williams, who set him up a couple of times for some easy buckets.
 He's also done an excellent job anchoring the Clippers' second unit on the defense this season, clogging the key and protecting the rim.
 Through four games, Zu' is averaging 20.3 minutes, 11.3 points, 3.0 rebounds, and 1.25 blocks per contest while shooting an absurd 77-percent from the field.